 There are incentives and support for you to return to work, but the rules are a bit complicated and confusing, and the rules for Supplemental Security Income(SSI) and Social Security Disability Insurance(SSDI) are very different.

-This post digs into the rules around SSI, and its sister post will discuss the rules for SSDI.
+This post digs into the rules around SSI, and its sister post discusses the rules for SSDI.
 If you are dual-eligible, focus on the SSDI rules, and know that you are likely to lose your SSI benefits before your SSDI benefits are endangered.

 I wrote this post using The Red Book as a guide, so just understand that the book is your best resource for details on federal programs.